Key Verse: Hebrews 10:26

-Adrian Rogers told a story about a man who got some terrible news from a doctor.
+The story is told about a man who got some terrible news from a doctor.
 He was certain to die unless he had a medication which would cost more than a million dollars, which he did not have and could not hope to get.
 A single vial was all he needed, but it was so far out of reach.
 He fell to his knees and sobbed, begging the doctor for mercy, begging the doctor to find some way to get him the medicine.
-When he left, the doctor sought out to do just that: cashing out retirement, working extra hours, and selling piles of his hard-earned possessions.
-For the patient, it was unattainable; for the doctor, possible, but painful.
+When he left, the doctor sought out to do just that:cashing out retirement, working extra hours and more.
+For the patient, it was unattainable, for the doctor, possible, but painful.
 A few weeks later, the doctor called the patient to meet him at the office at a certain time.
-The patient arrived shortly before the doctor did, but when the physician came through the door, his hair was disheveled, his white shirt was splattered with fresh blood, and a single red vial was in his hand.
+The patient arrived shortly before the doctor did, but when he did come through the door, his hair was disheveled, his white shirt was splattered with fresh blood and a single red vial was in his hand.

 The patient took the vial, looked at it and poured it on the carpet, where it soaked into the fibers, lost forever.
 “I don’t want this one.
 Isn’t there something else you can do for me?
 Doctor, I don’t want to die.
 You have to help me.”

 If there were another way, would the doctor have given up everything, including his own son?
 Of course not.
 And with this sacrifice rejected, there is no other sacrifice to give.
-The parallel is clear: with the death of Jesus God purchased our deliverance.
+The parallel is clear, with the death of Jesus God purchased our deliverance.
 If we reject that gift we condemn ourselves and mock the price paid so we could receive it.
-If we reject Jesus there is no plan B, no hope, only “the terrible expectation of God’s judgment.”
-The price that God paid to rescue us is high and the cure He secured is perfect.
-But if in pride we refuse to accept it, we have no right to anticipate another option, even if there were one.
+If we reject Jesus there is no plan B, no hope, only “the fearful expectation of judgement.”
 We must recognize we are sinners and come to the Son of God for forgiveness.
 There is no plan B.

 Discussion Idea: What is the gift you have given someone that you are most proud of?
 What did it cost you?
 How would you feel if it was rejected?